 My background is as a pianist since the age of 4.
-I studied architecture at Newcastle University, worked for 10 years as an architectural and concept designer for international firms, and now work as a music composer and integrated sound designer for feature films, TV, commercials and installations.
+I studied architecture at Newcastle University, worked for 10 years as an architectural and concept designer for international firms, and now work as a music composer, producer, session player and integrated sound designer for feature films, TV, commercials, installations and other artists.

 I'm interested in telling stories in innovative ways across different mediums and in crafting how they unfold.
 I have taught masters students at the Bartlett School of Architecture at UCL and at Apple.
 Session playing includes Anastasia's European Tour, Jake Morley and Paper Aeroplanes.
 Currently working with various artists and developing new approaches.

-I specialise in jobs that require a fast turnaround to a high level - most projects on this site took under a week - and in the possibilities that come with tightly combining sound design and music.
+I often work in jobs that require a fast turnaround to a high level - most projects on this site took under a week - and in the possibilities that come with tightly combining sound design and music.

 People often ask me about the transition from Architecture to Music - what I have found is that they are very similar.
 They are both best approached with a focus on story, utilising the opportunities presented by materiality, illumination, place and time.